* FSEC Seeks Partners for the Retrofit Challenge *

 |Habitat for Humanity of Brevard County, Florida: Existing Home Retrofit 1

-Renovation of this unoccupied, foreclosed, single-family detached home in Melbourne, Florida was completed in 2011 by Habitat for Humanity of Brevard County, Inc. The home was built in 1964 and has 1,608 square feet of conditioned space.
+Renovation of this unoccupied, foreclosed, single-family detached home in Melbourne, Florida was completed by Habitat for Humanity of Brevard County, Inc. The home was built in 1964 and has 1,608 square feet of conditioned space.
 Key energy efficiencies included the installation of high efficiency windows, the use of efficient lighting almost exclusively, and an increase in ceiling insulation to R-38.

 |Habitat for Humanity of Brevard County, Florida: Existing Home Retrofit 2

-This renovation of an unoccupied, foreclosed, single-family detached home in Melbourne, Florida was initiated in 2011 by Habitat for Humanity of Brevard County, Inc. Built in 1962, this three bedroom, two bath home has 1,583 square feet of conditioned space.
+This renovation of an unoccupied, foreclosed, single-family detached home in Melbourne, Florida was initiated by Habitat for Humanity of Brevard County, Inc. Built in 1962, this three bedroom, two bath home has 1,583 square feet of conditioned space.
 Measures with the most significant contribution to projected energy cost savings included the installation of low-E windows, the reduction in house and duct leakage, and the installation of R-38 ceiling insulation, respectively.